 Natural light can look amazing if you’re opposite a window.

-In yoga, teachers turn a lot, so add light from the front and the sides for optimal results.
+Remember that while you’re teaching yoga you’ll turn a lot, so be sure to add light from the front and the sides for optimal results.

 Camera Position